-What to do in a situation when important data has been lost due to disk manipulations?
+What to do if your important data has been lost due to disk manipulations?
 How to recover lost files?

-In such a situation, the best solution is to install and use professional data recovery software.
+In such a situation, the best solution is to use professional data recovery software.

 Let’s look at the recovery process in more detail:

 Step 1: Launch the RS Partition Recovery.
 You will see the built-in wizard.
 Just click “Next”